 The answer to this question depends chiefly upon the purpose of the valuation engagement.
 If you are negotiating the sale/purchase of a business via an asset sale, then it is the asset value that is most relevant.
-If you are filing an estate/gift tax return, the equity value is the most important.
-Equity and enterprise value will be useful when evaluating lower middle-market companies for M&A purposes.
-If your business is rapidly deteriorating and you are contemplating a reorganization, liquidation value may be most relevant.
+If you are filing an estate/gift tax return, it is the equity value that is most important.
+When evaluating lower middlemarket companies for M&A purposes, both equity and enterprise value will be useful.
+If your business is rapidly deteriorating and you are contemplating a reorganization, then liquidation value may be of most relevance.